reintroducing/generator-threshold/README.md

 ## Usage
 1. If you don't already have Yeoman installed you'll need to install it as well.
   * `npm install yo`
+1. Install the generator.
+  * `npm install generator-threshold`
-1. Start Gulp to run a local development server
+1. Start Gulp to run a local development server.
   * `gulp`

 ## Roadmap